 Adjunct faculty at Stevenson University will engage in teaching activities in accordance with the University's Faculty Workload.
-Teaching responsibilities will include teaching courses in the Legal Studies Department.
+Teaching responsibilities will include teaching courses in the Legal Studies Department, primarily International Business Law.

 Department: Stevenson University Online: Paralegal Studies

-Masters degree in Legal Studies/Paralegal Studies and a commitment to quality teaching.
+Masters degree in Legal Studies/Paralegal Studies or Law Degree and a commitment to quality teaching.
 College level teaching experience preferred.

 Knowledge of Law, Legal Studies, Paralegal Studies